nathanmarz/specter-wiki/List-of-Navigators.md

+It is a convention in Specter that unparameterized navigators are capitalized, whereas parameterized navigators and macros are lowercase.
+When writing your own navigators, you can follow this convention for consistency and readability.

 **Note:** Many of the descriptions and a couple of the examples are lightly edited from those found on the [Codox documentation](http://nathanmarz.github.io/specter/com.rpl.specter.html).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**